peteryuanpan/qlogfetch2/README.md

 Qlogfetch2 version1.0.0

 Supported commands:
-        -h		show this message
+      help      show this message
        reg      set access key and secret key [and source] info      show access key and secret key and source listlog      list all log urls of domains from date to date downlog      donwload all log urls of domains from date to date to destination directory downlist      download all urls of sourcefile to destination directory domains      list all of domains under this account
 ```

 downlog